 I Love Beer And Jesus

 Every now and then, God throws something a pastor’s way to remind said pastor that the gospel is sinking in to the congregation that he serves.
-This happened to me recently, when a member of our church named Jeff Hays sent me a personal reflection — chiefly written for his children and his spiritually curious friends — about why Jesus and the Christian worldview make so much sense to him.
-I found Jeff’s reflection to be brilliant and plan to share it again and again with my spiritually curious friends.
-I find Jeff’s thoughts to be fiercely winsome while also being true to my own experience.
-Furthermore, I think the title he chose is supremely awesome.
+This happened to me last year, when a member of our church named Jeff Hays sent me a personal reflection — chiefly written for his children and his spiritually curious friends — about why Jesus and the Christian worldview make so much sense to him.
+I found Jeff’s reflection to be terrific and plan to share it again and again with my spiritually curious friends.
+I find Jeff’s thoughts to be winsome while also being true to my own experience.
+Furthermore, I think the title he chose is awesome.
 With Jeff’s permission, and with great respect for his refreshing honesty and compelling thoughtfulness, I also share them with you…

 I LOVE BEER AND JESUS

 I really like beer and drink too much of it.
 I yell at my kids way too much.
 I love beautiful women and admire them too closely and too often.
 I am crude, blunt and often times my sense of humor is only funny to me (and that is really all I care about anyway).
 I am a control freak, can blame and be critical.
 I am cynical, can be grumpy and, more often than not, people annoy me.
 And last, but not least, I constantly judge everyone I come in contact with — weird hair, ugly, geek, bad clothes, loud mouth, bad parent, and those are just a sample of the kind of things that have crossed my mind walking through the airport this morning.
 The list goes on but I think I have hit the highlights.